stas00/porting/transformers/fairseq-wmt19/README.md

 ## SinusoidalPositionalEmbedding

-`farseq` used a slightly different implementation of `SinusoidalPositionalEmbedding` than the one used by `transformers`.
+`fairseq` used a slightly different implementation of `SinusoidalPositionalEmbedding` than the one used by `transformers`.
 Initially I copied the `fairseq` implementation.
 But when trying to get the test suite to work I couldn't get the `torchscript` tests to pass. `SinusoidalPositionalEmbedding` was written so that it won't be part of `state_dict` and not get saved with the model weights - all the weights generated by this class are deterministic and not trained. `fairseq` used a trick to make this work transparently by not making its weights a parameter or a buffer, and then during `forward` switching the weight to the correct device. `torchscript` wasn't handling this well as it wanted all the weights to be on the correct device before the first `forward` call.

 I had to rewrite the implementation to convert it to a normal `nn.Embedding` subclass and then add functionality not to save the weights during `save_pretrained()` and not to complain if it doesn't find those weights during `from_pretrained()`, when the weights are getting loaded.